imperial-qore/line-solver/python/README.md

 This package is released as open source under the [BSD-3 license](https://raw.githubusercontent.com/imperial-qore/line-solver/main/python/LICENSE).

 ## Version
-Version: alpha.
-This version has support for basic models with open and closed classes.
-MVA, Fluid, and JMT solvers are mostly functional.
+This version is an early alpha release with support for basic models with open and closed classes.
+MVA, Fluid, MAM, and JMT solvers are mostly functional.
+Examples that have still some missing functionalities are marked as incomplete by a warning in the header.